 Pick up a surprisingly affordable bag of Costa Rican Peaberry from Volcanica here.

 La Colombe is a specialty roaster that can be found all over the place these days.
 Though if you don’t live near one, you can order coffee through their website and get free shipping on orders over $30.
 They have a great variety of single origin coffees and you will likely always find a great Costa Rican.
 These guys have been around for 20 years, finding great coffee around the world and roasting it well for you and for me.

 Fresh Roasted only sells coffee that is, well, freshly roasted.
 Ordering coffee through Amazon is risky unless you are absolutely certain that the coffee is going to be fresh.
 When you place an order, coffee is roasted, shipped to an Amazon warehouse and then shipped to you.
 So it might be 4-7 days before you get your coffee, which is still quite fresh.

 They roast on environmentally friendly roasters and sell coffees that are often fairtrade and organic.
 They are committed to selling the best coffees for you and for the planet.

 Roasting a little more as a medium roast will emphasize a full body and a pleasant sweetness.
-This will make for an excellent drip coffee, great for anytime of the day.
+This will make for an excellent drip coffee, great for any time of the day.

-Thanks to a solid infrastructure and the magical growing conditions, we should continue to see more, and better, coffee coming from this beautiful country.
+There you have it.
+Costa Rica coffee beans are purchased by roasters all around the globe, producing some of the finest coffees this world has seen).
+Thanks to solid infrastructure and the magical growing conditions, we should continue to see more, and better, coffee coming from this beautiful country.